pkeilbach/htwg-practical-nlp/docs/faq.md

 But if you wish, you can convert any page to a PDF file by using the printing function of your browser.
 MkDocs will render a nice-looking PDF file without any menu or other web items.

+### What are the prerequisites to take this course?

+The prerequisites can be found [here](course_profile.md#prerequisites).

+In general, I want to keep the entry barrier as low as possible, but you should bring some basic computer science skills.

+Let me know if you are unsure if you are unsure whether you can take the course or not!

+### Can I take the course if I just started programming?

+I would say yes, and definitely encourage you to go for it even if you just started your programming journey! 💪

+My goal is to design the course materials in a way that also students with little programming experience can participate.
+I will try my best to make it clear whenever we have a more advanced or language specific concept that goes beyond basic object oriented programming.

+However, it is certainly easier for you to follow along and complete the assignments if you bring basic computer science and software engineering skills, like Linux, Git, Python.

+If you are new to programming, your learning curve is probably steeper, as you may have to deal with some technologies of the ecosystem that may be new to you.
+But you should keep in mind that this is probably related to a certain technology or framework, and not the concepts of NLP.

+Please check out the [course prerequisites](course_profile.md#prerequisites) and let me know if you have any doubts.

 ## Assessment

 ### How is this course graded?